Gluten Detox: 11 Strategies To Recover After Getting Glutened

 Another study3 had 18 gluten-intolerant people eat porridge that contained 0.5 grams of gluten, along with a digestive enzyme called Aspergillus niger-derived prolyl endoprotease (AN-PEP) or a placebo.
 Those who took AN-PEP were able to degrade about 50% of the gluten in their stomachs, before it reached their intestines.

 Consider a binding agent, like activated charcoal

-Activated charcoal binds to toxins in your body and helps to reduce gas and bloating, Firshein says.
-One study on rats also found that those that took activated charcoal had less intestinal inflammation and damage than rats that didn’t take activated charcoal.
+Activated charcoal binds to toxins in your body and helps to reduce gas4 and bloating, Firshein says.
+One study on rats5 also found that those that took activated charcoal had less intestinal inflammation and damage than rats that didn’t take activated charcoal.

 Keep in mind, though, that the binding from these ingredients isn’t selective and that you can’t target the gluten.
 “Charcoal binds to good stuff, too, and could exacerbate nutrient malabsorption,” Cording says.
 If you do decide to go this route, Firshein recommends drinking plenty of water to avoid constipation.

 Eat foods that support natural detoxification